xtdb/driver-examples/README.md

 python3 scripts/generate-feature-matrix.py
 ```

 Languages report only **unsupported** features.
-All features are assumed supported by default, minimizing maintenance burden.
+All features are assumed supported by default.

 ### Testing